martony38/Catalog-App/README.md

 If you need to override any settings from *default_settings.py* do so in *app/local_config.py*.
 You must then set the environment variable *APPLICATION_SETTINGS* to the file path:
 `export APPLICATION_SETTINGS=/path/to/local_config.py`
-Run `python app/models.py` to create the database and `python run.py` to start the webserver.
+Run `python run.py` to create the database and start the webserver.
 Access the app in your web browser at `http://localhost:5000/`.
 Optionally you can run `python db_seed.py` to populate the database with random placeholder items.
 Edit the *db_seed.py* file with your own email address if you want to be able to edit or delete those items.

 ### OAuth Set Up